 The Lightning Rod of the Cascades

 With a prominent horn-shaped peak, Mt.
 Thielsen is hard to miss.
 Don’t be fooled by the shape though, Mt.
 Thielsen was formed from a shield volcano, which last erupted 250,000 years ago.
 The horn shape that we see today has developed from thousands of years of glacial erosion along the mountain.
-This peak is famous for its ability to attract lightening.
+This peak is famous for its ability to attract lightning.
 During storms, the peak of this mountain is often struck by lightning and has been given the nickname “The Lightning Rod of the Cascades”.

 Standing at 9,148 feet at the peak, Mt.
 Thielsen is a great place for various recreation activities.
 In fact, it is the only place outside of Crater Lake National Park that the waters of Crater Lake are visible.
-Hiking, backpacking, and fishing the high alpine lakes are available in the summer, while backcounty skiing and snowshoeing are available in the winter.
+Hiking, backpacking, and fishing the high alpine lakes are available in the summer, while backcountry skiing and snowshoeing are available in the winter.
 The climb to the top is not easy, and requires a lot of hand scrambling, but is rewarding.
 To reach the summit of Mt.
 Thielsen, a relatively technical climb is required, but it is well worth it for the incredible view at the end.

 The South entrance point to Mt.
 Thielsen is located just 1 mile east of the North entrance to Crater Lake National Park, so there are plenty of different hikes available while in the area.